MotusWTS/motus/inst/doc/upstream_api.md

 package; i.e. what requests must a server respond to if it is to work with this package.

+## API summary ##

+### Request ###
+ - requests are sent by the HTTP POST method
+ - the request has header `Content-Type: application/x-www-form-urlencoded`
+ - the POST data has a single item called `json`
+ - the fields of `json` are the parameters listed for each API entrypoint below.

+### Reply ###
+ - is a json object: header `Content-Type = application/json`
+ - is bzip2-compressed: header `Content-Encoding = bzip2`
+ - most return values are lists of vectors of equal length, which is the natural JSON encoding of an R data.frame
+ - errors are indicated by including a field called `error` in the reply; other fields might be present, giving additional information.
+If no field `error` is present, the request succeeded.

+Examples are given for each call using the command-line client [curl](https://curl.haxx.se/download.html) which returns the raw bzip2-compressed data.
+To view the response, redirect the output of curl into a file and use [7zip](http://7-zip.org) to decompress it (for example).

+The server is at [https://sgdata.motus.org](https://sgdata.motus.org) and the URL prefix is "/data/custom/".

 ## API calls ##